The Countryside Code

 Respect people who live and work in the countryside

 Show courtesy and consideration to everybody.
-Be a friendly visitor with a responsible way.
+Be friendly and responsible.

 Know where you are allowed to go